The Powell Memo with Commentary

 The purpose [of this memorandum] is to identify the problem, and suggest possible avenues of action for further consideration.
 [Powell is a natural analytical thinker.
 The first step of the System Improvement Process (SIP) is the same as his approach: identify the problem.
 SIP calls this Problem Definition.]

 Dimensions of the Attack – No thoughtful person can question that the American economic system is under broad attack.
 This varies in scope, intensity, in the techniques employed, and in the level of visibility.
 [Note the way Powell shrewdly frames his argument: business is under “attack.”
 Actually corporations are non-physical entities created by people to serve their needs.
 Corporations are thus servants of the people, who are not “attacking” them.
-Instead, they are attempting to get corporations to behave responsibility, as good servants should.]
+Instead, they are attempting to get corporations to behave responsibly, as good servants should.]

 Sources of the Attack – The sources are varied and diffused.
 They include, not unexpectedly, the Communists, New Leftists and other revolutionaries who would destroy the entire system, both political and economic.
 These extremists of the left are far more numerous, better financed, and increasingly are more welcomed and encouraged by other elements of society, than ever before in our history.
 [Powell builds his fallacious “we are under attack” argument, brick by clever brick.
 Here he uses the fallacy of guilt by association.
 The average American liberal/progressive is not a communist or a revolutionary.
 Nor are they extremists.
-What Powell is doing is painting a false enemy, which makes is easier to rally your own supporters.]
+What Powell is doing is painting a false enemy, which makes it easier to rally your own supporters.]

 The most disquieting voices joining the chorus of criticism come from perfectly respectable elements of society: from the college campus, the pulpit, the media, the intellectual and literary journals, the arts and sciences, and from politicians.
 [By implication it is now okay to go after all of these groups, because they are attacking business.
 Note how this is the same thing that happened in China’s Cultural Revolution, where all of these groups, except party politicians, were attacked (humiliated, imprisoned, resettled, or even killed) by representatives of the people’s army.]